Organic Building Materials

 Organic materials are grown from seeds and absorb carbon dioxide while they grow.
 After harvesting, they sequester this greenhouse gas and do not release it into the atmosphere.

-Organic building materials can breath, absorbing and giving off moisture for a healthy indoor environment.
+Organic building materials can breathe, absorbing and giving off moisture for a healthy indoor environment.

 Just like we now associate organic foods with healthier eating, organic construction materials lead to a healthier building.
 With an emphasis on energy efficiency and sustainability, organic buildings can lead the way.